econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/why-we-built-emojicoin.md

 ![build](./build-banner.png "build")

-## Accessibility, Fairness, and Fun
+## Accessibility, fairness, and fun

-- **Engagement**: Emojis are universally recognized and loved, making our platform instantly engaging and approachable.
-By using emojis as coin symbols, we lower the barrier to entry for those who might find traditional crypto trading intimidating or too complex.
+- **Engagement**: Since emojis are universally recognized and loved, emojicon.fun is instantly engaging and approachable.
+By using emojis as coin symbols, emojicoin.fun lowers the barrier to entry for those who might find traditional crypto trading intimidating or too complex.

-- **Fairly Launched**: In the world of memecoins, oftentimes new buyers of coins fall to scams or unfair token supply distributions — Resulting in an immediate loss of funds.
-The emojicoin.fun platform enables users to launch emojicoins in a fair launch style, where fairness and transparent distribution are ensured without presales or team allocations.
+- **Fairly Launched**: In the world of memecoins, new participants frequently fall victim to scams or unfair token supply distributions, and lose funds.
+  The emojicoin.fun platform enables users to launch emojicoins in a fair launch with predefined supply amounts, where transparent distribution is ensured without presales or team allocations.

-- **Fun**: We’re not trying to revolutionize finance with this product, we’re trying to create a fun environment for speculation where the house doesn’t always have the better odds.
+- **Fun**: The emojicoin.fun platform provides an enjoyable environment for users to engage with the DeFi universe through a simple interface, where there is no house with better odds than the user.

-## Community Building
+## Community building

-- **Social Interaction**: Emojis are inherently social, often used to express emotions and ideas in digital communication.
-Our platform encourages a community-driven atmosphere where users can bond over their emojicoins and unite under one emoji banner to be the top dog.
+- **Social Interaction**: Emojis are inherently social, and are often used to express emotions and ideas in digital communication.
+The emojicoin.fun platform encourages a community-driven atmosphere where users can bond over their emojicoins through a per-market chat feature based entirely on emojis.
-- **Inclusive Environment**: By leveraging the universal appeal of emojis, we aim to create an inclusive trading environment that welcomes users from diverse backgrounds and skill levels.
+- **Inclusive Environment**: By leveraging the universal appeal of emojis, emojicoin.fun creates an inclusive trading environment that welcomes users from all walks of life.

-## Showcasing the technical prowess of Aptos
+## Showcasing the Aptos tech stack

-- Aptos is not just fast and affordable, it’s one of the quickest and cheapest decentralized networks in the world.
-One key reason for crafting this degenerately fun environment was to showcase what happens when a fun product idea leverages next-generation technology.
-Say goodbye to failed transactions and high gas fees — And try having fun for once.
+- Aptos is not just fast and affordable, it’s one of the quickest and most inexpensive decentralized networks in the world.
+The emojicoin.fun platform leverages the powerful Aptos tech stack to showcase what can be done with next-generation blockchain technology, with fun and ease.
+Say goodbye to failed transactions and high gas fees, and say hello to joy!